-15.5 Configure custom data access
+15.4 Configure custom data access

 DataLad can download files via the http, https, ftp, and s3 protocol from various data storage solutions via its downloading commands (datalad download-url, datalad addurls, datalad get).
 If data retrieval from a storage solution requires authentication, for example via a username and password combination, DataLad provides an interface to query, request, and store the most common type of credentials that are necessary to authenticate, for a range of authentication types.
 There are a number of natively supported types of authentication and out-of-the box access to a broad range of access providers, from common solutions such as S3 to special purpose solutions, such as LORIS.
 However, beyond natively supported services, custom data access can be configured as long as the required authentication and credential type are supported.
-In addition, starting with DataLad version 0.16, authentication can be "outsourced" to Git's credential helper and vice versa.
-This makes DataLad even more flexible for retrieving data, and can allow tools like Git to use DataLad's credentials as well.
+This makes DataLad even more flexible for retrieving data.